Joan Havelange, Cozy Mystery Writer

 About Joan Havelange

 Joan is a Canadian Author who lives near Russell, Manitoba.
-Joan has been writing since she was in her twenties when she began writing Romance.
+She began writing Romance novels in her twenties and has never looked back.
 Most recently, Joan has been working on her Cozy Mysteries.
 Joan has traveled extensively and is an avid golfer.
 She has three grown children.

 Joan Havelange’s Facebook Page